 Saucepans are made in several different materials.
 The materials have different properties in terms of heat transfer and distribution, as well as differences in the care and maintenance of the pans, so it is important to consider the materials that best suit your stove top and cooking style.

 Stainless steel saucepans are the most common type available, but they’re not all the same.
 Stainless steel is easy to scrub clean, will not react with acidic ingredients, and is durable enough to last through years of daily use.
 Stainless steel also transfers heat quickly, so foods heat up faster.
-There are some variations here: many stainless steel saucepans on the market today feature an aluminum core, which makes for more even heat transfer and reduces the likelihood of hotspot on the bottom or sides of the pan as a result of uneven burners.
-Other stainless steel pans have copper bottoms, which also make the heat transfer more evenly.
+There are some variations here: many stainless steel saucepans on the market today feature an aluminum core, which makes for more even heat transfer and reduces the likelihood of hotspots on the bottom or sides of the pan as a result of uneven burners.
+Other stainless steel pans have copper bottoms, which also support even heat transfer.
 Stainless steel pans are often dishwasher safe, and are suitable for use on electric, flat electric, gas, and induction cooktops.

 What to Consider When Choosing a Saucepan